fluent/fluentd-docs-gitbook/overview/td-agent-v2-vs-v3.md

-[Treasure Data, Inc.](https://www.treasuredata.com) maintains stable packages for Fluentd and canonical plugins as Treasure Agent (the package is called `td-agent`). td-agent has v2 and v3. td-agent v2 for the production and v3 is the new stable version for working with ruby 2.4 and fluetnd v1 series.
+[Treasure Data, Inc.](https://www.treasuredata.com) maintains stable packages for Fluentd and canonical plugins as Treasure Agent (the package is called `td-agent`). td-agent has v2 and v3. td-agent v2 is for the production and v3 is the new stable version for working with Ruby 2.4 and fluentd v1 series.

 |  Platform         | v2 | v3 |